Morals that are done well in a work

 - Peanuts definitely had a few things to say in its long run:

-- According to Charles Schultz, the whole point of Linus' Security Blanket was to teach readers that forcing kids out of their childish yet otherwise harmless habits will not help them grow up, and will most likely do more harm than good.
+- Charles Schultz stated that the whole point of Linus' Security Blanket was to teach readers that forcing kids out of their childish yet otherwise harmless habits will not help them grow up, and will most likely do more harm than good.

 - Linus' lesser-known habit of patting birds on the head drops a similar anvil.
 Throughout the Story Arc, everyone who saw Linus doing that told Lucy "Your brother pats birds on the head", which prompts Lucy to demand that Linus stop it.
 Linus is bewildered that people would have a problem with something that only alleviates the birds' depressions and in turn gives Linus a great sense of fulfillment.
 When he asks just what is wrong with it, all Charlie Brown can give for an answer is "no-one else does it!"